Skip to main content

 Widgets are campaign-specific if you're running multiple campaigns.
 The ability to use widgets simultaneously depends on the widget type:

-• The referral checkout extension for Shopify can only be active in one campaign at a time.
+• The Referral extension (checkout block) can only be active in one campaign at a time.

-• The friend offer popup app embed for Shopify can be used simultaneously and is specific to the campaign the advocate or affiliate is enrolled in.
+• The Friend Offer Popup (app embed) can be used simultaneously and is specific to the campaign the advocate or affiliate is enrolled in.

-• You can link the Shopify join block to a maximum of 4 campaigns in your ReferralCandy account.
+• You can link the Join block to a maximum of 4 campaigns in your ReferralCandy account.

-• On the customer referral details page, a Shopify customer enrolled in multiple campaigns can select from the Campaign dropdown to view their referral details in another campaign.
+• On the Customer referral details extension, a Shopify customer enrolled in multiple campaigns can select from the Campaign dropdown to view referral details for each campaign.

 Note: Some widgets require technical expertise to set up.

-FAQ: Where are the widgets from the previous dashboard in Shopify admin?
-Why can’t I see the code snippet on Shopify?
+Where are the widgets from the previous dashboard in Shopify admin?

 With Shopify 2.0, apps are no longer advised to use script-based widgets.
-As a result, widgets from the previous ReferralCandy dashboard (such as the embedded signup page, referral widget, and post-purchase popup widget) are no longer shown on the Widgets page in Shopify admin.
+As a result, widgets from the previous ReferralCandy dashboard (such as the embedded signup page, floating Referral widget, and Post-purchase popup widget) are no longer shown on the Widgets page in Shopify admin.

 For modern Shopify setups, ReferralCandy provides these main alternatives in Shopify admin:

-• Join block for the embedded signup form use case
+• The Join block for the embedded signup-form use case

-• Referral extension for the checkout / Thank you page referral prompt use case
+• The Referral extension for the checkout / Thank you page referral prompt use case

 Did this answer your question?